 Week 1: Two Worlds

 C.P.
-Snow in his essay “Two Cultures and The scientific Revolution“ refers to contemporary scientists as “The Third Culture; a culture that originates from the collision of two different groups of intellectuals specialized in the sciences and literature.
+Snow in his essay “Two Cultures and The scientific Revolution“ refers to contemporary scientists as “The Third Culture”; a culture that originates from the collision of two different groups of intellectuals specialized in the sciences and literature.
 As an Applied Math major student, I have witnessed how these academics - which were taught to be different and far apart from each other- interact and complement themselves mutually.

-The idea behind a design in Robotics is a mixture of
+The idea behind a design in Robotics is a mixture of arts, humanities, and sciences such as technology.
+The arts and humanities give physical appeal and purpose, the sciences build it. |

-"Third Culture", mixing art and media design.
+Animation is an excellent example of Snow's "Third Culture", mixing art and media design. |

 Although this idea has shaped education in the twenty-first century, the line that separates the sciences from the humanities does not always tend to blend well, it is crucial for the scientist of this new era to think outside the box and mix their ideas with the arts and the humanities in order to convey more technological and innovative ideas.